Film Critic Evan Crean Reviews Melissa Dowler's Documentary Letting Go of Adele.

 Letting Go of Adele, Melissa Dowler, 2017, USA, 86 min.

 Dowler follows Marty, a woman with a rare heart disease that causes her to faint randomly.
 Growing up, Marty struggles to live a normal life since she faints at inopportune times, often injuring herself.
-The problem persists into her adult life.
+The problem persists in her adult life.
 Being unresponsive to medication, Marty seeks an alternate solution and discovers that service dogs, used to predict seizures, can do the same thing with her fainting.
-With the support of Canine Partners for Life, Marty is paired with Adele, a black Labrador Retriever, who in time becomes Marty’s trusted companion and saving grace.
+With the support of Canine Partners for Life, Marty is paired with Adele, a black Labrador Retriever, who becomes Marty’s trusted companion and saving grace in time.

 Without archival footage to explain Marty’s condition and its emotional effects, Dowler places interview voiceover (describing what happens when Marty faints) over reenactments and simulated home movies.
 The effect is slightly distracting.
-However, this method may in fact be the most effective way to recreate the moments from Marty’s life that would otherwise have been impossible to convey.
+However, this method may, in fact, be the most effective way to recreate the moments from Marty’s life that would otherwise have been impossible to convey.
 And, to Dowler’s credit, the scenes reveal Marty’s feelings of isolation, which result from her disease.
-Dowler’s intimate interviews with Marty, friends and family, and the staff at Canine Partners for Life help to make clear Marty’s challenges and the impact Adele makes upon her life.
+Dowler’s intimate interviews with Marty, friends, family, and the staff at Canine Partners for Life help to make clear Marty’s challenges and the impact Adele makes upon her life.

 Seeing Marty grapple with the process of replacing Adele makes for a compelling narrative.
 Not only do you witness her sadness but also her fear over having to secure a new canine partner.
 Marty is terrified that her condition might flare up if she has to spend time without a service dog.
 When she does receive her new dog, viewers witness the remarkable process of Hector’s successful training.